When Is the Best Time

 Penguin Life Cycle

-Usually, penguins mate for life returning to their previous year's nest.
+Usually, penguins mate for life, returning to their previous year's nest.
 You may spot them mating from November until April or even May.

 September - October: Penguins foraging at sea for the moulting season.
 Fewer penguins are at the beach.

-November - December: Moulting season occurs annually means losing their waterproof plumage -getting new feathers.
+November - December: Moulting season occurs annually, which means losing their waterproof plumage -and getting new feathers.
 It lasts for roughly three weeks.
-At this time, penguins are unable to stay warm in the cold sea.
+At this time, penguins cannot stay warm in the cold sea.
 They can't forage for food during this period.
-They stay either at the beach or hide in the bush.
+They remain either at the beach or hide in the bush.

 5 Top Tips for an Exceptional Visit